 Veterinary Cardiology is the branch of medicine that treats diseases of the canine and feline cardiovascular system, which includes the heart and blood vessels.
 Dogs and cats can suffer from a variety of problems related to their heart and lungs, many of which are similar to their human companions.
 This encompasses such ailments as canine and feline congestive heart failure, hypertension, dilated and hypertrophic cardiomyopathy, and valvular disorders.
-Because the function of your pet's heart and lungs are interrelated, veterinary cardiologists are also knowledgeable about lung disease as well as diseases of the chest cavity.
-A board certified veterinary cardiologist is a licensed veterinarian who has obtained intensive, additional training in veterinary cardiology and has been certified by the American College of Veterinary Internal Medicine (ACVIM).
+Because the function of your pet’s heart and lungs are interrelated, veterinarians are also knowledgeable about lung disease as well as diseases of the chest cavity.
+A veterinarian on staff has obtained intensive, additional training in veterinary cardiology.

 While your veterinary general practitioner can diagnose and treat many health problems, certain diseases and conditions require the care of a doctor who has had specialized, intensive training in veterinary cardiology in order to provide the very best outcome for your pet.